61st Infantry Regiment (United States): Cold War

 and the United States invasion of Panama in 1989.

+Present

-The 1st Battalion of the 61st Infantry Regiment is one of the Basic Combat Training (BCT) units within the US Army.
-The 61st "Roadrunners" are located in Fort Jackson, South Carolina.
-There are six companies, Alpha "Gators", Bravo "Bulldogs", Charlie "Roughnecks", Delta "Dragons", Echo "War Eagles", and Foxtrot "Phantoms" with four platoons in each Company.
-The 61st is a gender integrated BCT unit.
+The 1st Battalion, 61st Infantry Regiment, is nicknamed the "Roadrunners."
+There are five companies, Alpha ("Gator"), Bravo ("Bulldogs"), Charlie ("Cobras"), Delta ("Dragons"), and Echo ("War Eagles"), with four platoons in each company.
+The 61st is a gender-integrated pre-BCT unit and currently the Army's only Future Soldier Preparatory Course battalion.